initialstate/python_appender/README.md

 ###Advanced Use
 - ####Manual `flush()`
-	You can manually flush at your own accord by calling `logger.flush()`.
+	You can manually flush at your own accord by calling `Streamer.flush()`.
 This will ensure that anything that has been queued locally  will get sent to Initial State's log processing servers.

 - ####Bucket switching
 	When you construct a `Streamer` the constructor expects a bucket to use for the data sent via `Streamer.log(signal, value)`.
 The bucket is either created or appended to based on the name.
 If you want to switch which bucket you're appending to mid program, simply call the method `Streamer.set_bucket('some_bucket_name')` here is an example: